mmcgraw74/Tektronix-4051-4052-4054-Program-Files/README.md

 **************
 The Tektronix 4051 (1975), 4052 and 4054 (1979) had unique storage tube vector graphics screens with very high resolution.

-The 4051 and 4052 had 12" flat screen storage tube CRTs with addressable vector resolution of 1024 by 780.
+The 4051 and 4052 had a 12" flat screen storage tube CRT with addressable vector resolution of 1024 by 780.

 The 4054 had a 19" curved screen storage tube CRT with 4096 by 3072 addressable vector resolution!